armadaproject/armada/CONTRIBUTING.md

 ## Finding Issues to Work On
 If you're new to the project and looking for a place to start, we recommend checking out the issues tagged with "good first".
 These issues are specifically curated for newcomers to the project, providing an opportunity to get familiar with the codebase and make meaningful contributions.

-You can view the list of ["good first"](https://github.com/armadaproject/armada/labels/good%20first%20issue) issues.
+You can view the list of [good first issues](https://github.com/armadaproject/armada/labels/good%20first%20issue) issues.

 ## Security